FOR DAVINCI RESOLVE

 There are many ways to set up color management in DaVinci Resolve.
 Darren Mostyn just posted a video about it.
 Click “here” to view it.

-There is no Node Tree in this pack.
-Only PowerGrades.
-I don’t want to force people to use a specific color management workflow or node structure.
-I think that’s something very personal.
 You should take some time to learn how to set it up so that it suits your needs.
 I built the PowerGrades to be modular.
-They can be easily customized to fit your node tree and workflow.
+They can be easily customized to suit your node tree and workflow.

 BEFORE & AFTER